3 PR Tips Revealed from Industry Professionals

 We have all seen influencers taking over our screens, wearing or representing brands that they’re trying to sell us.
 But what are the secrets behind successful influencer marketing?
 Ilaria Severi, the Marketing and Communications Manager of Creative Clicks used to work in influencer marketing and stimulated great conversation on the topic.
 The industry is fast-moving and there is an overwhelming amount of influencers for every audience.
 The key is finding the right one for you, of course.
 But the key is finding someone who will represent and connect with your clientele authentically.

-Diving from topic to topic, it was natural that business to business marketing was going to arise.
-With B2B, transactions come at larger price tag and one needs to minimize risk.
-Attendees shared their bumps in the road.
+Diving from topic to topic, it was natural that B2B marketing was going to arise.
+With B2B, transactions come at

 There is nothing too sexy about B2B marketing so it can prove to be a difficult fleet.
 Even if the product is a “hot topic”, selling it to a business must take a different angle.
 With a few press reviews here and there, they tend not to focus very much on Marketing.
 They sell a good product, the word gets around and businesses come there way to find out more.
 Remy Ludo Gieling editor and chief of Sprout, a magazine specializing in startups, scale ups and f*ck ups, shares that a good press is always stories in a magazine, whether that be a compelling product or management related experiences.